 A more common, and less frightening, form of interactive marketing is when consumers are shown search engine results for a query.
 Say you searched for a specific type of shampoo, at the top of the search results page would be an advertisement for said shampoo or other hair care products.
-Another less frightening form is a company’s website, where a consumer can engage with a brand and their marketing at their own pace, including completing surveys, purchases, writing reviews, and asking questions.
+Another less frightening form is a company’s website, where a consumer can engage with a startup and their marketing at their own pace, including completing surveys, purchases, writing reviews, and asking questions.

 Interactivity allows you to present your content to your audience in layers, meaning they have to interact with your site or page by clicking through to find the information, product, or service they’re looking for.
 An example of layered content is a quiz to find the specific product that will be useful to the individual user, so they do not need to wade through every product on offer, likely getting bored and leaving the page.
 A brilliant example of this is Function of Beauty who ask their users questions about their hair type and what they’re looking for when it comes to shampoos and conditioners, leading them to a personalised bottle of hair care that is just for their needs.